 1. Makawao: The Cowboy Town with an Artistic Twist

-Visitors can explore Makawao History Museum, showcasing the town’s rich paniolo history, or stop by one of the many galleries featuring local artists.
+Visitors can explore the Makawao History Museum, showcasing the town’s rich paniolo history, or stop by one of the many galleries featuring local artists.
 If you’re visiting in July, don’t miss the Makawao Rodeo, an annual event that celebrates the town’s paniolo heritage with bull riding, steer wrestling, and roping competitions.

 2. Kula: A Farming Paradise